NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 ## Lesson 2

 * Most computer scientists don't have an interest in solving this problem
-* The target market are people in the first few years of graduate school
+* The target market is new postgraduates

 -- *Slide End* --